 Body language: Down syndrome doesn’t change body language.
 Autistic people tend to fidget and avoid eye contact.
 This helps them feel better, so don’t tell them to stop.

 Of course, you can’t always tell.
 For example, if someone has mosaic Down syndrome, then some of their cells have Down syndrome and some don’t.
 That means the signs might be subtler.
 Autistic people can also “mask” or hide their natural behavior.
 However, this is bad for their mental health.
-(Nobody should have to hide who they are.)
+(No one should have to hide who they are.)

 These signs are there, whether they’re obvious or not.
 If someone is open about it, then it means they trust you with who they are.